Header Logo

 Current Research Projects:

 We are studying behavioral and molecular phenotypes of mice with genetic defects altering circadian behavior.
-We continue to generate line of mice with targeted disruption of genes relevant to circadian rhythms.
-Other areas of interest are to identify the effects of clock gene mutations on other behavioral and physiological processes, including sleep, and to understand the importance of local oscillators in tissues outside the brain.
+Other areas of interest are to identify the effects of clock gene mutations on other behavioral and physiological processes and to understand the importance of local oscillators in tissues outside the brain.

 Please use the Publications Tab at the top of this page for the most up-to-date description of this research program and my collaborators.